OFFICE OF THE HEAD OF MISSION

 Mr. Mohammed Bagobiri has been Special Advisor to the Ambassador since July 2018.
 As Senior Advisor to the Ministry of Foreign Affairs of the Federal Republic of Nigeria, he has over a decade of experience working in the fields of diplomacy and international affairs.
 He was formerly Head of Chancery and Head of Political and Economic Affairs at the Nigerian Embassy, as well as of the Permanent Mission of Nigeria to the African Union as Head of Chancery and Head of Peace Operations. and Security.
 He holds a BA in Sociology and Anthropology from Maiduguri University.

-Lorraine Kepeden is in charge of communication.
-She has over ten years of experience in communications and journalism in the United States and internationally.
-She holds two masters degrees in Law and Communication from Paris I Panthéon-Sorbonne University and Paris II Assas, as well as a Master's Degree in Diplomacy and International Relations from the Institute of International Relations of Cameroon.
+Ms. Lorraine Kepeden is a Communications expert who leads all the communications activities of the Mission.
+She is responsible for social media and serves as the focal person for media inquiries and partnerships.
+With over ten years of experience in communications and journalism in the United States and internationally, Ms. Kepeden holds two masters degrees in Law and Communication from Paris I Panthéon-Sorbonne University and Paris II Assas, as well as a Master's Degree in Diplomacy and International Relations from the Institute of International Relations of Cameroon.